-Our Residential Programs ensure safe and secure housing and comprehensive services for the 58 survivors who live in our two residences.
-Staff include residential advocates, therapeutic after-school teachers, facilitates managers, and program director Ashley Shoares.
+Our Residential Programs ensure safe and secure housing and comprehensive services for the 58 adult and child survivors residing in our two residences.
+Staff include residential advocates, a housing specialist, afterschool staff, facilities managers, and program director Meghan Buckley.

 Our Community Programs work with survivors throughout our community, regardless of whether they are currently in danger or are years away from the abuse.
-We serve approximately 300 adults and 500 children each year through these programs, whose staff include our community advocates, a manager of trauma-informed care, volunteer mentors, clinical interns, and program director Carole Thompson.
+We serve approximately 300 adults and 500 children each year through these programs, whose team includes community advocates, a housing specialist, a volunteer coordinator, volunteer mentors, and clinical interns, led by program director Carole Thompson.

 Our Youth and Prevention Programs work with youth survivors of domestic violence across all of our other programs, as well as with young people in the community to prevent future relationship violence.
 We offer a Therapeutic Afterschool program, pre-teen and teen supportive groups, and trauma-informed and resilience-based activities led by program director Kaitlyn Matthews and her team.